bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 6. Connect your MKRZero to your computer via microUSB.
 7. Navigate to Tools > Port.
 Select the available COM Port.

 Your MKRZero should now be upload ready.
 Disconnect from your computer if desired.
+It is recommended that you keep track of which USB port you plugged the MKRZero into.
+That way you don't have to worry about changing the com port every time you connect it to the computer.

 #### Formatting the SD Card